StarpTech/graphql-registry/README.md

 - Serves schema for GraphQL gateway based on provided services & their versions
 - Validates new schema to be compatible with other running services
 - Everywhere fast, secure and accessible due to [Cloudflare infrastructure](https://developers.cloudflare.com/workers/learning/how-workers-works)
-- Global distributed, low-latency store for [persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/)
+- Global distributed, low-latency store for [persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/) with TTL (timestamp and duration).

 ### Schema federation